How do you know if your vitamin B12 levels are low?

 - With a gut autoimmune disease – such as Crohn’s disease or coeliac.
 This is because the body attacks the gut and can affect the gut lining, meaning that B12 is not absorbed properly.

 - On metformin – people who are on metformin are at greater risk of developing a vitamin B12 deficiency.
-The government have recently announced new advice that recommends you are screened for a vitamin B12 deficiency if you are on long-term metformin [3].
+The government advises you are screened for a vitamin B12 deficiency if you are on long-term metformin [2].

 - Over the age of 60 – it is thought that up to one in five people over the age of 60 may be affected by a B12 deficiency due to the decline in absorption rates as you get older [3].